 Many Italian and a few eastern European Jewish immigrants arrived starting in the late s, opening businesses and shops that catered to cigar workers.
 By , over 10, immigrants had moved to the neighborhood.
 Several thousand more Cuban immigrants built West Tampa , another cigar-centric suburb founded a few years later by Hugh MacFarlane.

-Between them, two "Latin" communities combined to exponentially expand Tampa's population, economic base, and tax revenues, as Tampa became the "Cigar Capital of the World".
+watch Between them, two "Latin" communities combined to exponentially expand Tampa's population, economic base, and tax revenues, as Tampa became the "Cigar Capital of the World".
 During the first few decades of the 20th century, the cigar-making industry was the backbone of Tampa's economy.